CyberSecuriTim/osTicket-post-install-config/README.md

 <p>

- - We will create another help desk agent and to verify that the first agent was provisioned accurately, let us kill two birds with one stone...figuratively of course. 🐦
+ - We will create another help desk agent and also verify that the first agent was provisioned accurately, so let us kill two birds with one stone...figuratively of course. 🐦
    - Log out of your current admin agent's account and login as the new administrator agent that you just created.

 ![image](https://github.com/user-attachments/assets/8c8115bf-0064-4459-929f-a3d32e6d84a7)

    - Now navigate to the admin panel to begin creating a new help desk agent.
      - Repeat the steps outlined above to create a new Agent.
-     - "Agents" tab ---> "Agents" tab ---> "Add New Agent" --->
+     - "Agents" tab ---> "Agents" tab ---> "Add New Agent"
      - Name your new agent whatever you would like
      - Assign an email address with a recognized domain name
      - Assign a username and manually set a password.